ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 ## Intent/service assurance
-The application will be able to retrieve topology layer and any network/node/tp/link instances from the controller via Digital Map API and from the response it will be able to determine the health of each instance by navigating to the SAIN subservices and its symptoms.
+The application will be able to retrieve topology layer and any network/node/tp/link instances from the controller via the SIMAP API and from the response it will be able to determine the health of each instance by navigating to the SAIN subservices and its symptoms.

 ## Service E2E and per-link KPIs
-The application will be able to retieve the topology at any layer from the controller via Digital Map API and from the response it will be able to navigate any retrieve any KPIs for selected topology entity.
+The application will be able to retieve the topology at any layer from the controller via the SIMAP API and from the response it will be able to navigate any retrieve any KPIs for selected topology entity.

 ## Capacity planning